Mostafa-Abdelaleem/Flask-db-oc/README.md

 ![](snaps/OC7.png)

-- Add the github Repo URL in  and show advanced option than add /flask-app in Context Dir field and choose a name for your app
+- Add the Github Repo URL in  and show advanced option then add /flask-app in Context Dir field and choose a name for your app

 ![](snaps/OC8.png)
 ![](snaps/OC9.png)